futurewei-cloud/alcor-perf/benchmark/AlcorPerformanceTestReport/README.md

 # Conclusions and Future Work:

-In Conclusion, our Alcor's performance has live up to our expectation.
-But because the limitation of Rally and OpenStack overhead, we did not reached the true limitation of Alcor.
-In the future we can use or make some tools to communicate with Alcor directly, bypass all the overhead to see the true performance of Alcor.
+In Conclusion, Alcor's performance has lived up to our expectations.
+But because of the limitation of Rally and OpenStack overhead, we did not reach the actual limitation of Alcor.
+In the future, we can use or make some tools to communicate with Alcor directly, bypassing all the overhead to see the true performance of Alcor.

-As for the end-to-end test that are including VM booting, and all other OpenStack's component.
-We can try to redeploy our OpenStack cluster to have more controller nodes.
-Let each OpenStack service have it's own machines, rather than all stack together.
+As for the end-to-end test that includes VM booting and all other OpenStack components, we can try to redeploy our OpenStack cluster to have more controller nodes.
+Also, let each OpenStack service have its own machines, rather than all stack together.
 And at least have SSD for the SQL DB.
-Also we can try the cloud on cloud for our OpenStack cluster, that will enable us to have the ability to quickly change OpenStack configuration.
+Also, we can try the TripleO (cloud on the cloud) for our OpenStack cluster, which will enable us to have the ability to change OpenStack configuration quickly.
 Thus we can test with more flexibility and faster reset speed if anything goes wrong.

 # Additional information: